Since I’ve been asked this question twice in one week?

 This still allows attraction to fade it seems.

-Because you take each other FOR GRANTED over time.
+Because over time you still take each other FOR GRANTED.

 You NEED to be polyamorous.

 To have just a little sense of competition.

 That your love isn’t a sure thing after all.

 That sense of distance as Esther Perrel keeps saying.

 When I came to see all of this about love and how it actually works and why it’s always failing, it was a no brainer to me monogamy had to go.
 It’s a high speed train headed nowhere.